simp/simp-doc/docs/user_guide/Upgrade_SIMP/General_Upgrade_Instructions.rst

 """"""""""""""""""""""""""""

-Once you have transferred the management of all your clients over to the new Puppet master, you may safely retire the old Puppet master.
+Once you have transferred the management of all your clients over to the new Puppet server, you may safely retire the old Puppet server.